carlosb1/java-exercises/shopping-cart/README.md

 -> In this cart, it is possible add coupons which it will be applied for any type of item.
 	-> discount for all 30 %.
 	-> discount of 50 % for next item.
-	-> discount of 25 % for second item of same type.
-    -> discount of +5% for each product.
+    -> discount of +5% for each product with a maximum discount of 50%